 Now let’s check that your WordPress SendFox form is set up the way you want it.

-To start, click the Settings icon on the left hand side.
+To start, click the Settings icon on the left-hand side of the form builder.

 First, let’s check your form Notifications.
 These settings control the emails that are sent out when your form is submitted.